7 Intravascular (IV) Examples

 For steady-state or partial AUC windows:

-# AUC from first sample to 4 hours
+# AUC from 0 to 4 hours

 partial_auc <- data.frame(